javivi865/OFDM-Based-Video-Transmission-and-Reception/README.md

 ### Testing the communication system:
 The communication system will be tested by sending video frames through the system.
 3 MATLAB files (.m extension) will correspond to each modulation (BPSk, QPSk, 16-QAM).
 For all 3 modulations, there will be code to plot the Probability of Error (BER) vs. SNR ranging from -10 dB to 10 dB.
 For the 16-QAM file, repetition coding with 1, 3, and 5 to notice the different across this technique.
 In addition, the 16-QAM will display the OFDM signal in the frequency domain before and after the channel equalization.
 Lastly, every modulation will play the received frames of the video.

+### Repository Files
+1- Video used for testing of the communication system.

+2- Results and Plots file.

+3- MATLAB files for each modulation.